sofioliver/786/README.md

-# 786
-SofiOliver is a content writer, she is associated with DataCaptive to deliver blogs on business and Data management Solutions.
-Her areas of interests include marketing, sales, digital marketing, and related domains
+SofiOliver is a Marketing Specialist, she is associated with ReachStream to deliver blogs on business and Data management Solutions.
+Her areas of interests include online marketing, sales, digital marketing, and related domains.